Salicylate Toxicity Workup

 Monitoring peak concentration

-Serum electrolytes and renal function studies (BUN and creatinine levels)
+Serum electrolytes and kidney function studies (BUN and creatinine levels)

 Obtain measurements of serum electrolytes, blood urea nitrogen (BUN), creatinine, calcium, magnesium, and glucose.
 Repeat these tests at least every 12 hours until the salicylate level falls and the acid-base disturbance improves.
 If hemodialysis is required, testing is needed more frequently.